A Bit about the Nose

 The good news is that although a dry nose is uncomfortable, and can lead to nose bleeds, it is rarely more serious than that.
 However, if the problem lasts more than one to two weeks it is worth visiting your doctor to see if the issue needs investigating further.
 Also, if there are signs of infection before then such as fever, discharge, or constant and long-lasting nose bleeds, you should contact your doctor immediately.

 Sinuforce Dry Nose Nasal Spray

-If you often suffer from a dry nose, or even if it’s just a short term problem, you might feel you’ve exhausted the traditional treatments.
-Well, don’t worry as you could try our Sinuforce Dry Nose Nasal Spray instead.
-This contains a solution made from hyaluronic acid which moisturises the nasal membranes.
+If you often suffer from a dry nose, together with nasal congestion, or even if it’s just a short term problem, you might feel you’ve exhausted the traditional treatments.
+Well, you could try our Sinuforce Nasal Spray.
+This contains menthol and eucalyptus to help provide rapid relief of nasal catarrh and a blocked or congested nose, whilst helping to reduce swelling of the nasal mucous membranes, but ensuring the the natural protective and lubricative functions remain intact.
 Also, the addition of chamomile extract means the product soothes and supports the regeneration of tissue.
 Overall, this reduces the inflammatory processes and makes you less vulnerable to nose bleeds.

 What’s more, Sinuforce Dry Nose Nasal Spray can be used by children with congestion and dry noses, and also by vegans and vegetarians too!

 Drink lots of Water!

 Also, remember to look after the inside of your body too!
 Drinking lots of water will not only keep you hydrated, but it will maintain mucus levels to help the problem of a dry, crusty nose.